antemeridiem/ant/readme.md

 - Downloads fiat and stabecoin data from coinmarketcap and keeps track of changes
 - Downloads tradable pairs data from binance and keeps track of changes
 - Downloads klines history from binanace (according to settings in the `config.yaml` file)
+- Downloads trades and withdrawals from binance (according to settings in the `config.yaml` file) and kraken

 How to run:
 - Build base image for the app: